chrismerkord/mncose20-rlab/finch-example.Rmd

 ## The finch dataset

 In the finch dataset, each row represents an individual bird that was banded before the 1977 drought on Daphne Major island in the Galapagos archipelago.
-The variable named `outcome` contains one of two values: "survived" or "died", depending on whether the bird was ever seen after the drought or not.
+The variable named `outcome` contains one of two values: **survived** or **died**, depending on whether the bird was ever seen after the drought or not.